tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>

-The full list of detection capabilities (alerts) of Defender can be found here: https://docs.microsoft.com/en-us/azure/defender-for-cloud/alerts-reference#alerts-k8scluster <br />
+The full list of detection capabilities (alerts) of Defender can be found [here]{https://docs.microsoft.com/en-us/azure/defender-for-cloud/alerts-reference#alerts-k8scluster). <br />
-The list of recommendations can be found here: https://docs.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference
+The list of recommendations can be found [here](https://docs.microsoft.com/en-us/azure/defender-for-cloud/recommendations-reference)

 <a name="Item-7"></a>
 ## Testing attack patterns